-Today I blocked many of the so-called self-publisher support companies from advertising on my News pages.
-But before I tell you about these, I want to tell you about someone else who is passionate about author independence and saving them from the clutches of uncaring ‘author support’ companies.
+Today I blocked some of the prevalent self-publisher support companies from advertising on my News pages.
+But before I tell you about these, here’s someone else who is passionate about author independence and saving them from the clutches of uncaring ‘author support’ companies.

-However, along with some amazeballs stories in the past, on his How to Not Get Screwed Amazon blurb, he makes a great point:
+However, along with some amazing stories published there, on his How to Not Get Screwed Amazon blurb, he makes a great point:

 “Self-publishing companies enable anyone who can type to quickly become a “published author” and compete for the attention of the reading public.
 There is no longer a need to go through the years-long process of finding an agent and publisher.

 Sadly, these companies publish a lot of badly written books, and sometimes do a bad job of publishing and promoting them.
 Their writer/customers spend a lot of money, and many customers are greatly disappointed in the quality of their books and the limited sales and book reviews.
 You can minimize disappointment if you are properly prepared—and this book will prepare you!”